gasgallo/RotNet/README.md

 ## Considerations
 The whole repository has been built in less than 48 hours.
 Many improvements are still possible, for example:
 - find/build a better dataset to train the model and improve performances on test images
 - try different approches than DCNN.
 Maybe simpler models could do a good job anyway due to the fact that input images are faces only.
-The [dlib](http://dlib.net/) library provides many interesting objects.
+The [dlib](http://dlib.net/) library provides many interesting objects (see the implementation [here](https://github.com/gasgallo/FaceRot)).